Temps and termites are on the rise. Schedule your free inspection today.

-800-937-8398 Call us for a free quote Contact us
+800-937-8398 Book your free inspection Contact us

-5 signs of bed bugs in your home
+Five signs of bed bugs in your home

-5 signs of bed bugs you shouldn't ignore
+Five early signs of bed bugs you shouldn't ignore

-1. You wake up with itchy red spots.
+1. You wake up with itchy red spots

 Bed bug bites are typically small, red, and may itch.
 However, not all people react to bed bug bites.
 About 30-60% of people have no reaction at all.
 These bites are typically found on areas near blood vessels on the neck, hands, arms, and legs.
 Bed bug bites often occur during the night when we’re sleeping.